 4) You'll be surprised who you can come across when you get involved with your community and volunteer with different organizations.
 You can make a big difference even if it's working with kids or helping the elderly.
 Either way, you're going to be able to network with people and learn what passions they have.

 5) You could always strive to step up and do spectacular work to get noticed.
-A mentor is always looking for someone that can produce results.
-In some situations, you might find the mentor will come to you.
+An expert is always looking for someone that can produce results.
+In some situations, you might find the real estate mentor will come to you.

 6) You can add their free training sessions to your calendar.
 You can set up notifications for your calendar reminding you when their next free training session is.
 Another tip is to introduce yourself to them every time you see them.
 It may take you a few extra minutes to be able to get face to face through the crowds, but it's worth it because they will recognize you over time.